 For information about various course policies-for instance, the late assignment policy, the grade appeals policy, and the make-up work policy-see the course websites.

-- 1. LumiNUS course website: https://luminus.nus.edu.sg/modules/a6a5a962-0447-41c7-9e70-2470afe1cd0e - 2.
+- 1. Canvas course website: https://canvas.nus.edu.sg/courses/55209 - 2.
 My course website: isaacwilhelm.com/teaching.htm

 Learning outcomes

 By this course's conclusion, you should be able to